rhiaro/questforbrothers/index.md

 "Amazing it lasted this long," Nika looked around in wonder.

 "It probably had a bit of help over the years."
 Hora beckoned them.
 "This way.
 We'll be a lot warmer down here tonight.
 And we might find some wine."

+***

+It was warmer, but there was no wine.

+As the others fell asleep, nestled on top of their blankets this time rather than under them, on the cold stone floor, Jackann found that he could not.

 ---------------------------------------------